Welcome to the Naval Aviation Legacy Foundation

-Legacy Foundation is proud to spearhead the observance
+Legacy Foundation is proud to observe this true U.S.

-of this true U.S. historical milestone.
-We look forward
+historical milestone.
+We look forward to spreading the

 The Naval Aviation Legacy Foundation fosters education